About UM IT

 Information Technology provides leadership in identifying and delivering IT infrastructure, services and support for The University of Montana-Missoula, the four campuses of the multi-campus University of Montana, and the Montana University System.

 UM IT provides computing, network, and telecommunications infrastructure, supports enterprise level software, and offers a range of technology support services for the Missoula campus.
 The organization also coordinates with the other Montana University System campuses, the local community, and the State of Montana to ensure consistency of offerings and policy.
 IT at the University of Montana is led by a Chief Information Officer (CIO), who reports to UM's President and sits on the President's cabinet and council of vice presidents.

 Enterprise Information Systems, responsible for database administration and Banner deployment, including student, finance and Human Resource modules, web application development, and web content support services.

-- Client Experience, responsible for a variety of client support services including contracted support services, UM’s helpdesk, web application development, web content support services, software licensing, classroom technology support and computer lab management.
+- Client Experience, responsible for a variety of client support services including contracted support services, the UM IT Help helpdesk, accessibility technologies, software licensing, and computer lab management.